-Harinne Kim, age 49, Director
+Harinne Kim, age 51, Director

-Ms. Kim was appointed to serve as a director effective February 17, 2023 to fill the vacancy created by former director Helen Lee's resignation as of February 17, 2023.
-Ms. Kim is a leading financial advisor who is highly regarded in her field with over 23 years of experience having previously working with known financial firms such as Fidelity Investments, Vanguard, John Hancock.
+Ms. Kim was appointed to serve as director effective February 17, 2023.
+Ms. Kim is a leading financial advisor who, since June 2017, has been the president and owner of her HariK agency.
+Ms. Kim is highly regarded in her field with over 23 years of experience having previously worked with regarded financial companies which include: Fidelity Investments, Vanguard, John Hancock and many more.
+She also holds a position as a wealth managing consultant for United Family Medicine, Chicago Kimchi, Acepex, Korean Daily Newspaper, and Hyundai Corporation over the past 10 years.